 MELAKA CITY (PRIVATE TOUR)

 1. St Paul’s Hill

-The St Paul’s Hill is surrounded by a lot of historical places and restaurants.
-You have to climb up the hill to see the St Paul’s Church which is one of the great historical places of the city and country.
+St Paul’s Hill is surrounded by a lot of historical places and restaurants.
+You have to climb up the hill to see St Paul’s Church which is one of the great historical places of the city and country.
 The Church was first constructed in 1521.
 The Church is today part of Malacca Museum Complex.
 The building was just a chapel in 1521, which the Christians of that time dedicated to the Virgin Mary.
-In the end of the sixteenth century the Church was renamed Igreja de Madre de Deus
+At the end of the sixteenth century, the Church was renamed Igreja de Madre de Deus

 2. St Peter’s Church